Tobias-Chin/Hospital-DataBase/README.md

-Created a hospital database using Oracle SQL for a University Project where we wrote queries, views and triggers.
+Converted an ER Model into a relational database using Oracle SQL for a University Project where we wrote queries, views and triggers.